Plotlines, Outlines, Godplay

 The writing life is rough.
 Gritty as sandpaper against the skin of all four of your cheeks.
-Some people talk of bleeding onto pages, they’re […]
+Some people talk of bleeding onto pages, they’re not […]

 She sways and spins, her position held by hips as broad as a baobab.
 The feather-duster in her hand sheds ostrich plumes.
 They rain down hope on the woman kneeling before her.
 Mama Eve raises feet clad in green plastic mock-crocs.
 She stamps on a heap of cowrie shells, filling the room with brittle crackling.

 We were introduced to the Black Box writing technique by supervisors Silke Heiss and Paul Mason in an MA seminar that dealt with conceiving the bones and sinews of a story.

 Elements are chosen randomly from five categories; character, situation/incident, place/setting, time and theme.

 These selections are then used to develop the framework upon which the narrative hangs.